 not apply to you.

-I am a citizen of a Visa Waiver Program country but am a resident of the USAIf it is the case that you are a lawful resident of the United States and a citizen of one of the 38
+I am a citizen of a Visa Waiver Program country but am a resident of the USAIf you are a lawful resident of the United States and a citizen of one of the 38 Visa Waiver

-Visa Waiver Program countries, you do not need to apply for ESTA either.
+Program countries, you do not need to apply for ESTA.